MOLOKAI SWIM

 Q. When is the pre-swim meeting?

-A. Usually 72-48 hours before the swim, at the escort boat.
+A. Usually 72-48 hours before the swim, contact Captain Mike for details.

 Q. Should the swimmer stay the night before the swim on Molokai?